cybermaxs/typescript-workshop/Labs/A - Getting Started with TypeScript/01-Understanding TypeScript/README.md

 Here are some explanations of the main ideas :
 - typed : Typescript provides an optional type system.
 Types have proven ability to enhance code quality and understandability.
 - superset : your javascript is typescript.
 ES201X, ES7 is also Typescript.
 - compiles : typescript files can't be executed directly in browser or on server(node).
-They to be transpiled to javascript.
+They have to be transpiled to javascript.
 - javascript : it is still javascript and learning ts shouldn't prevent you to learn javascript.

 More Resources ?